stratosphereips/NetSecGame/README.md

 ## Run the agents

-The game is played and started by running the differnt agents.
+The game is played and started by running the different agents.

 To run the Q learning agent with default configuration for 100 episodes: